Don't Breathe

-Don't Breathe is a 2016 American horror-thriller film produced and directed by Fede Álvarez, co-produced by Sam Raimi and Robert Tapert, and co-written by Álvarez and Rodo Sayagues.
-The film stars Jane Levy, Dylan Minnette, Daniel Zovatto and Stephen Lang, and focuses on three friends who get trapped inside a blind man's house while breaking into it.
-The film was produced by Ghost House Pictures and Good Universe and distributed by Sony Pictures Releasing.
+Don't Breathe is a 2016 American horror thriller film co-produced and directed by Fede Álvarez, who co-wrote it with Rodo Sayagues.
+It is the first installment in the Don't Breathe franchise.
+The film stars Jane Levy, Dylan Minnette, Daniel Zovatto, and Stephen Lang, and focuses on three home intruders who find themselves trapped and hunted in the home of their blind target.

-In contrast to his previous work on Evil Dead, director Álvarez decided the project would have less blood, an original storyline, more suspense, and no dependence on supernatural elements—which he felt were overused.
-The project, originally titled A Man in the Dark, was later announced in early 2014, with Álvarez directing, Sayagues writing, Raimi and Tapert producing, and Levy starring.
-Principal photography began on June 29, 2015, and wrapped in July 2015 in Detroit.
+The project, originally titled A Man in the Dark, was announced in early 2014, with Álvarez directing, Sayagues writing, and Levy starring.
+In contrast to his previous work on Evil Dead (2013), Álvarez decided the project would have less blood, an original storyline, more suspense, and no dependence on supernatural elements—which he felt were overused.
+Principal photography began in June 2015, and wrapped in July in Detroit.

-Don't Breathe premiered at South by Southwest on March 12, 2016, and was theatrically released on August 26, 2016, by Screen Gems and Stage 6 Films.
-The film grossed over $157 million and received largely positive reviews from critics, who praised the performances, direction, screenplay, and tense atmosphere.
-A sequel was released on August 13, 2021, with Lang reprising his role, to mixed reviews.
+Don't Breathe premiered at South by Southwest on March 12, 2016, and was theatrically released on August 26, by Sony Pictures Releasing.
+The film grossed over $157 million world and received positive reviews from critics.
+A sequel, Don't Breathe 2, was released in August 2021.